srynobio/UGPp/README.md

 </ul>

 cApTUrE requires a config file given as the first commandline argument.
-And all instructions and requirements are given therein.

 GATKs best practices (with some modifications) are followed throughout this pipeline please refer to their site and the UGP wiki for more information.